 - Adaptive Sampling When enabled, the light will use fewer shadow sample iterations in areas which may require fewer samples.
 In these areas the sample count can be as low as 1/4 the Shadow Samples setting.
 As shadow quality may suffer, it is recommended that this setting be used only when Shadow Samples is set to 64 or higher. - Shadow Color Sets the overall hue of shadows. - Shadow Strength Adjusts the strength, or contrast, of shadows.
 A setting of 0% will completely disable shadow calculations for the light. - Shadow Softness This setting causes shadows to spread softly with distance from the shadow casting object.
 Softer shadows should be accompanied by higher Shadow Samples settings.
-Conversely, there is little benefit of high sample counts when sharp shadows are used. - Shadow Samples Declares the highest number of rays which will be cast from a surface point to check for a shadow casting object.
+Conversely, there is little or no benefit to having high sample counts when sharp shadows are used. - Shadow Samples Declares the highest number of rays which will be cast from a surface point to check for a shadow casting object.
 Higher samples generally create shadows which are less grainy, though overall quality or speed is determined by a combination of Shadow Samples, Shading Rate and Max Error.
-A setting of 0 disables shadow casting.

-- Alternate Samples This setting is the same as Shadow Samples but an alternate rate which can be used on surfaces flagged conditionally with options in the Lighting Control Group.
+A setting of 0 disables shadow casting. - Alternate Samples This setting is the same as Shadow Samples but an alternate rate which can be used on surfaces flagged conditionally with options in the Lighting Control Group.
 A setting of 0 disables the receipt of shadows for surfaces flagged to use the Alternate Samples setting.
-This can be very useful to cause select surfaces to cast shadows but not receive them. - Subsurface Samples Another alternate sample rate which will only be used in the pre-render, subsurface scattering calculation pass in scenes containing subsurface shaders.
+This can be very useful to cause select surfaces to cast shadows but not receive them.

+- Subsurface Samples Another alternate sample rate which will only be used in the pre-render, subsurface scattering calculation pass in scenes containing subsurface shaders.
 The Shadow Samples setting will still be used for the diffuse portion of these shaders but subsurface calculation will have a speed benefit from using a lower sample count (even as low as 1 or 2 samples) with little or no noticeable quality loss.
-Setting this parameter to 0 will cause shadows to be disabled during the subsurface precalculation. - Shading Rate Similar to the setting of the same name located in DAZ Studio's render settings, this parameter adjusts how frequently to sample surface areas for shadows.
+Setting this parameter to 0 will cause shadows to be disabled during the subsurface precalculation. - Shading Rate Similar to the setting of the same name located in DAZ Studio's render settings, this parameter adjusts how small of an area an surface should check for shadows.
 Higher values render considerably faster but the results tend to look washed out and detail may be lost.

 The setting is roughly based on geometry and screen space.
 At a Shading Rate of 1 the geometry under every image pixel will cast rays to detect shadows.
-At a setting of 16, rays will be cast from the surfaces only, approximately, every 16th pixel and the result interpolated over the area of the 16 pixel shading grid.
+At a setting of 16, rays will be cast only, approximately, every 16th pixel and the result interpolated over the area of the 16 pixel shading grid.

-- This setting, and overall shadow quality, is strongly influenced by Max Error and Shadow Samples.
-Max Error A speed versus quality adjustment which sets the maximum allowable interpolation error of the Shading Rate.
+This setting, and overall shadow quality, is strongly influenced by Max Error and Shadow Samples.

+- Max Error A speed versus quality adjustment which sets the maximum allowable interpolation error of the Shading Rate.
 Higher Max Error values will render substantially faster.
 Note: The light's Shading Rate setting must be greater than 2 for the Max Error speed benefit to kick in. - Shadow Bias Like the bias setting on other lights, this offsets the shadow calculation a slight distance away from the surface to avoid self shadowing artifacts.
-If shadow artifacts do appear try increasing the bias, apply Sub-D to the geometry or use Hit Sides Front. - Shadow Clamp This limits the shadow calculations in areas where the light intensity is very low such as distant areas when using falloff, the edges of a very soft light cone or when using a gobo texture with many dark areas.
-In these cases there may be large areas within the range of the light which are so near black that calculating shadows is pointless.
+If shadow artifacts do appear try increasing the bias, apply Sub-D to the geometry or use Hit Sides Front. - Hitmode This option tells the render whether it should examine a surface's transparency for every shadow ray (Shader Hitmode) or if it should examine only the base Opacity Strength setting once.(Primitive Hitmode).